-“She who plants weeds cannot expect to pick flowers.” – NCIS TV Show, 2011
+“She who plants weeds cannot expect to pick flowers.” – Bible or Not?

 Forgiveness is powerful.
 For the offender, being forgiven of an offense removes the burden of wanting to undo the wrong we have done.
 For the offended, when we are able to forgive someone who has wronged us, that removes the heavy burden of retribution we carry.
 For those who have been on the giving or receiving end of forgiveness, you understand this.

-“Absolution is the most powerful form of forgiveness.” – Revenge, 2012
+“Absolution is the most powerful form of forgiveness.” – Bible or Not?

 Just saw this quote, do you know if it from the Bible, or not?

 “There is no peace without hope, no hope without liberty, no liberty without integrity, no integrity without virtue”. – Bible or Not?

 It reminds me a little of this Bible verse: